KerenLab/CellTune-App/docs/celltunedepot_uploading.md

 ## CellTuneDepot Update in Progress

-A new version of **CellTuneDepot** with more labels is currently in the process of uploading.
+A new version of **CellTuneDepot** with additional labels is currently being prepared.
-This can take some time.
-Please be patient and try again in a couple hours.
+This may take some time—please be patient and try again later.
-Contact yuval.bussi@weizmann.ac.il with any download issues or if you see this message for more than 24 hours.
+For any download issues, contact yuval.bussi@weizmann.ac.il.

 [Return to Home](/)